light-curve/light-curve-python/light-curve/README.md

 #### Rainbow Fit

 Rainbow ([Russeil+23](https://arxiv.org/abs/2310.02916)) is a black-body parametric model for transient light curves.
-It uses Bazin function as a model for bolometric flux evolution and a logistic function for the temperature evolutiion.
+By default, it uses Bazin function as a model for bolometric flux evolution and a logistic function for the temperature evolution.
+The user may customize the model by providing their own functions for bolometric flux and temperature evolution.
-This example demonstrates the reconstruction of a syntetic light curve with this model.
+This example demonstrates the reconstruction of a synthetic light curve with this model.
-`RainbowFit` requires `iminuit` package and Python 3.8+.
+`RainbowFit` requires `iminuit` package.

 ```python
 import numpy as np